cljs/api/README.md

     lein run '{:catalog :all}'
     ```

+  (This is how the [docs branch](https://github.com/cljsinfo/api-docs-generator/tree/docs)
+  is generated.)

 - __Partial Catalog__: for development purposes, you may wish to stop the
   process after a certain number of versions to verify its output.
 The
   following will stop after 4 versions.
 (It can be re-run to process the next